alliance-genome/agr_literature_service/README.md

 ### Backup

-Run the following command to create a backup of the database inside the development container (by running "make run-deb-bash".
+Run the following command to create a backup of the database inside the development container (by running "make run-dev-bash".
 The compressed file will show up in the root of the project.

 ```bash
 export PGPASSWORD=postgres